yehia67/documentation/dev-essentials/0.1/concepts/the-tangle.md

 ### Milestones

-The Coordinator sends milestones to nodes at regular intervals.
-Nodes use these milestones to reach a consensus.
+The Coordinator sends milestones to nodes at regular intervals, and nodes use these milestones to reach a consensus.

-To determine which transactions are milestones, all nodes in the same IOTA network know the address of the Coordinator.

 When nodes see a transaction that's been sent from the Coordinator's address, they validate it by doing the following:

 * Make sure that it doesn't lead to a double-spend
 * Verify its signature

-Because IOTA uses the Winternitz one-time signature scheme (W-OTS), a private key should sign only one bundle.
+Because IOTA uses the Winternitz one-time signature scheme (W-OTS), addresses must not be withdrawn from more than once.
 To allow the Coordinator to sign multiple bundles whose signatures can still be verified against one address, that address is derived from the Coordinator's Merkle tree.

 ### The Coordinator's Merkle tree